Shirley Lindenbaum: Research on kuru

 Lindenbaum began her investigative work on the cause of kuru in 1961.
 With her colleague and then-husband Robert Glasse, she did two years of fieldwork in the highlands of Papua New Guinea using a research grant from Henry Bennett of the Rockefeller Foundation.
 Bennett believed that kuru had a genetic origin, so he suggested that Lindenbaum and Glasse study Fore kinship.
 The two studied kinship in addition to oral histories, beliefs, and practices, while taking epidemiological notes on the disease itself.

 Lindenbaum and Glasse discovered that Fore kinship was not based strictly on biology, but rather it was determined by bonding with neighboring individuals.
-As a result, families were not described as traditional nuclear families: "Instead of depth, the Fore relied on lateral expansions of relatedness."
+As a result, families were not described as nuclear families: "Instead of depth, the Fore relied on lateral expansions of relatedness."
 This finding was notable because kuru was not strongly correlated with biological relationships, but rather kin in this more extended sense.

 During this time, Lindenbaum and Glasse also discovered that the Fore people partook in a ritual called mortuary cannibalism, where kin honored the dead by feasting on their cooked bodies.
 People avoided eating kin who died of dysentery and leprosy, but did not shy away from eating people who died of kuru.
 Through oral histories, it was determined that the kuru epidemic had begun among the northernmost Fore at the turn of the century, some time in the 1890s.
 It is now presumed that a spontaneous case of Creutzfeldt Jacob Disease (like kuru, a prion-related disorder) occurred at that time.
 When that person died and was consumed by kin, the kuru epidemic spread further south.
 Lindenbaum and Glasse noted also that the geographic spread of kuru closely matched the practice of mortuary cannibalism throughout this region, providing substantial evidence that cannibalism was the mode of transmission.
 Moreover, the research team noted that women and children were primarily impacted by kuru, which correlated with mortuary cannibalism practices.
 Men were less likely than women to partake in mortuary cannibalism, and when they did, they were less likely to eat women.
 As a result, men were less likely to get kuru compared to women and children.
 Lindenbaum's work was originally resisted by genetic and biomedical researchers who insisted that the disease was likely genetic and non-infectious.

-This research contributed substantially to our current understanding of the nature and transmission of kuru.
+This research contributed substantially to the current understanding of the nature and transmission of kuru.
 Since this research, Lindenbaum has written several reflections, articles, and books about kuru and the Fore people.
-Most importantly, her work led to the discovery of prion communicable diseases of which kuru was found to be one.
+Most importantly, her work led to the discovery of prion-communicable diseases, of which kuru was found to be one.

-Lindenbaum was honoree for the year 2017 of the Journal of 'Culture, Medicine and Psychiatry', AD Gaines, Editor-in-Chief (q.v.)
-An essay on her career appears in the December 2017 (41(4)) issue of that journal.
+Lindenbaum was honoree for the year 2017 of the journal of Culture, Medicine and Psychiatry.
+An essay on her career appeared in the December 2017 issue of that journal.